Home Examples Screenshots User manual Bluesky logo YouTube

 Right-click menu on the hexagonal mesh highlighting Edit object

-Right-click the mesh and select Edit object.
+Right-click on the mesh and select Edit object.

 Object editor showing colour, optical material, and object shape from the shape database